bcpd/tethys-nf/README.md

 # tethys-nf

-A Nextflow DSL2 pipeline for scalable taxonomic and functional profiling using Tethys modules + upstream steps (Skani clustering, Pyrodigal gene prediction, KOfamScan, optional CheckM2 QA), with merged Parquet and NetCDF artifacts.
+tethys-nf is a Nextflow DSL2 workflow for building a gene catalog from assembled genomes and profiling short-read metagenomes.
+It clusters input genomes (Skani), calls genes (Pyrodigal), assigns KO annotations (PyKOfamSearch or KOfamScan), optionally runs CheckM2 quality assessment, generates the *tethys* index, and finally performs taxonomic and functional profiling, emitting merged tables and NetCDF summaries.

 ## Quickstart